apigee/registry/cmd/registry/README.md

   ```
   git clone https://github.com/apis-guru/openapi-directory
   cd openapi-directory
-  registry upload bulk openapi APIs --project-id PROJECT_ID
+  registry upload bulk openapi APIs --project-id $PROJECT_ID
   ```

-  Here `APIs` is a directory in the repo and `PROJECT_ID` should be replaced with your registry project id.
+  Here `APIs` is a directory in the repo and `$PROJECT_ID` should be set to your registry project id.

 - `registry upload bulk protos` reads Protocol Buffer API descriptions from a directory that follows the style of the